dean-krueger/tricycle_bkp/README.txt

 Included:
+* Documentation:
     * Requirements.pdf -- A document outlining broad requirements for the fusion power plant archetype which will be added to Cyclus.
     * Design.txt -- A document which takes the project requirements and specifies how they are to be implemented as a Cyclus archetype.
 This document is much more specific than the Requirements document.
+* Python Implementation:
+    * First pass at implementing the agent in python (failed)
+* Fusion:
+    * C++ Implementation of the agent (WIP)

 How to use this repo:
 TBD